actiniumio/allspark/docs/pages/operation.md

 ```

 !!!
 Note
     You can specify your backup repository by modify `the group_vars/all.yml`

-- put the variable `allspark_backup_directory` on the to the desired value
+    - Put the variable `allspark_backup_directory` on the to the desired value
     - By default the backup is store on the local filesystem named: `/opt/allspark/backup`

 # Restore guide
 ## Requirements

 ### On the allspark machine
 - Docker ( tested with version 18.04 )
 - Have the same installation of your backup to be able to restore your release

+!!! warning
+    Pay attention you cannot use the restore without a fresh install identical as you backup

 ## Ansible Restore playbook